Filip-Nachov/Crypto-Predicter/README.md

 # Crypto-Predicter
-The project is currently not underdelevopment for the reason of no frontend developers
+The project is currently not under delevopment for the reason of no frontend developers